Juicy Kofta Kebab Recipe (Grilled or Pan-Seared!)

 5.

-Divide the meat mixture into equal-sized portions and shape them into meatballs.
-Place them on a tray lined with wax paper.
+Divide the meat mixture into equal-sized portions and roll them into meatballs.
+Arrange them on a tray lined with wax paper or parchment.
+Refrigerate for about 2 hours—this helps them firm up and hold their shape when skewered and cooked.

 Mark as complete